HISTORY OF ST SCHOLASTICA'S COLLEGE

 2009: A new library and technology resource centre opened.

-Of course, there was much growth over the decades as successive boards and school leaders executed a continually evolving Master Plan.
+Of course, there has been much growth over the decades with changing Boards and school leaders.

 St Scholastica’s is one of a network of 10 Good Samaritan schools in Australia and one in Japan.